-Cameron Highlands & the biggest flower in the world
+Finding the biggest flower in the world in the Cameron Highlands

 We spent three days in the Cameron Highlands, and were pleased to spend one of those on the hunt for the biggest flower in the world.
 Cameron Secrets' Full Day Discovery Tour helped us find not one, but two flowers, and showed us more of what the highlands has to offer...

-The Rafflesia Arnoldii has no roots or leaves, can weigh up to 22 pounds and it only lasts a few days once in bloom before decomposing.
+The Rafflesia Arnoldii has no roots or leaves and it can weigh up to 22 pounds.
+Once in bloom it only lasts a few days before decomposing.
 This means that your chances of seeing one are relatively rare, so reliance on a local guide is almost always necessary.
-We were fortunate in that we got to see not one, but two Rafflesia in bloom during a humid hike in the highlands on a full-day tour with our hostel, Fathers Guest House.
+We were fortunate to see two Rafflesia in bloom during a humid hike in the highlands on a full-day tour with our hostel, Fathers Guest House.

-In the afternoon, we visited the Mossy Forest.
-The moist, misty environment of Mount Brinchang has resulted in a tropical green forest.
+After our sweaty trek to find a Raflesia, we visited the Mossy Forest.
+The moist, misty environment of Mount Brinchang has resulted in a tropical green landscape.
 The bounciness of the mossy ground is something we’d never felt before, and the views across the mountain range from Brinchang Look Out Tower were brilliant.
-Our guide showed us lots of different plants, including the pitcher plants or Monkey Cups, and was very knowledgeable about the history and nature of the region.
+Our guide told us about the history of the area and showed us lots of different plants, including the pitcher plants, or Monkey Cups.

 BOH TEA PLANTATION